jjackson19862017/freshwbs/readme.md

 ## Housekeeping

-I have separated the routes over multiple files and updated the RouteServiceProvider with the new file directorys
+I have separated the routes over multiple files and updated the RouteServiceProvider with the new file directory.

+I commented my code as I tend to code ahead and get caught up in the moment and forget to comment my code.